 Managing Your Mental Health

-HR has collected a great set of mental health resources to help you manage the ups and downs of our COVID-19 experience.
-Our VPFO HR staff is on campus every day for confidential conversations.
-See below for this week’s HR duty roster.
+HR has collected mental health resources to help you manage our ups and downs.
+Our VPFO HR staff is always available for a confidential conversation.

 - Problematic substance use intervention pilot program available at UBC

 - Overcoming Burnout (on-demand webinar available to October, 31)

 - October 26: Broadcast Email: One week to go until the launch of Workday

 - October 26: Inviting members to join the Disability Affinity Group, launching Oct.
 26

 - October 23: President’s Blog: Weekly Update

 Updates on UBC’s response to COVID-19 are at covid19.ubc.ca.